E1

 • Visual inspection: Remove the cover and inspect the sensor and wiring for damage, moisture intrusion, or broken insulation.

 • Resistance test: Disconnect the thermistor and measure resistance with a multimeter.
-At about 77°F (25°C), most Viking NTC thermistors read roughly 10kΩ (check your service manual for exact spec).
-If reading is open (OL) or near 0Ω, the sensor is bad.
+At about 77°F (25°C), most Viking NTC thermistors read roughly 10kΩ (check your service manual for exact specifications).
+If the reading is open (OL) or near 0Ω, the sensor is faulty.

 • Check harness to board: Trace the wires to the main control board and ensure the connector is fully seated and not corroded.

-Corrective action: Replace the refrigerator compartment thermistor if readings are out of range or wiring is damaged.
-Clear the code by disconnecting power for a few minutes after replacement.
+Corrective action: If the readings are out of range or the wiring is damaged, replace the refrigerator compartment thermistor.
+After replacement, clear the code by disconnecting the power for a few minutes.

 Advertisements